Digital artist working on computer

 Michelle Baker, Ph.D.

-Assistant Teaching Professor & Lead Faculty
+Assistant Teaching Professor and Lead Faculty

 Donald P. Bellisario College of Communications